The HSC Business Services Organisation (BSO) has today published its annual General Pharmaceutical Service Statistics for Northern Ireland.

 - Whilst a number of UK comparisons have been included in the report, there can be important differences in how services are delivered between countries that can impact on the figures.

 - The report itself presents high level summary information with all of the detailed data tables consigned to the accompanying Excel appendices.
 The figures are prepared and released by independent NISRA statisticians working within BSO’s FPS Information Unit.

-- Quarterly updates for 2020/21, for key report tables, will be released on a provisional basis on the FPS section of the BSO website http://www.hscbusiness.hscni.net/services/3176.htm.
-These will be added to the historic quarterly series.
-The timetable for the release of the quarterly updates will also be published on the BSO website and all publications, both quarterly and annual, will be formally announced on the UK.Gov release calendar https://www.gov.uk/government/statistics/announcements
+- These will be added to the historic quarterly series.
+The timetable for the release of the quarterly updates will also be published on the BSO website and all publications, both quarterly and annual, will be formally announced on the UK.Gov release calendar:

-- Electronic copies of the Bulletin and associated Excel tables are available free of charge from:http://www.hscbusiness.hscni.net/services/3176.htm
+- Electronic copies of the Bulletin and associated Excel tables are available free of charge from the BSO website:

-- Official Statistics - This is an Official Statistics publication and therefore follows the Code of Practice for Official Statistics.
-You can find further information about the Code of Practice at:https://www.statisticsauthority.gov.uk/code-of-practice/
+- This is an Official Statistics publication and therefore follows the Code of Practice for Statistics.
+You can find further information about the Code of Practice online.

 - For media enquiries please contact DoH Press Office by email: firstname.lastname@example.org.